COMP2150-24s1/level-design-assessment-abeeratif/README.md

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?

 The main challenges are fighting the enemies while avoiding obstacles and jumping from platform to platform.
 This can be difficult when there are multiple enemies or when you must break the pillars in mid-air to advance to the next encounter or when you must jump below the pass-through platform in before the spitter attacks you completely.
 These challenges are introduced gradually within the game to ensure the player's skill level is aligned with the difficulty.
 Players are kept in the flow channel by ensuring they are focused and engaged.
-This is done with playtesting and adjusting the difficulty so that it is not too hard or easy.
+This is done by playtesting and adjusting the difficulty so that it is not too hard or easy.

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?